Skip to Content

 Minskin Cat

 It is said that if there ever was a “designed” cat, it’s the Minskin.
-The creation of the breed is credited to Paul Sorley of Boston in the USA, who desired a cat that had hair only in certain areas of its body, like ear tips.
+The breed’s creation is credited to Paul Sorley of Boston in the USA, who desired a cat with hair only in certain areas of its body, like ear tips.

-He set about creating a short and small cat breed, crossing the Munchkin with the hairless Sphynx cat.
-He also added elements of the Devon Rex and Burmese breeds.
-Sorley declared success in 2000.
-The International Cat Association currently recognizes the cat as a new breed.
+He set about creating a short and small cat breed, and thus the Munchkin Sphynx mix was born.
+He also added elements of the Devon Rex and Burmese breeds too.
+Sorley declared success in 2000, and The International Cat Association currently recognizes the Minskin as a new breed.

 3. The Minskin Is a Rare Breed

 Not only is the Minskin a relatively rare breed, but its originating species are also quite rare.
-That makes the Minskin double-rare, we guess?
+That makes the Minskin double-rare, I guess?

 By 2005, Paul Sorley and others had only 50 recognized Minskins in existence.
-Although that number has grown since, the Minskin is still considered a rare and exotic cat.
+Although that number has grown, the Minskin is still considered a rare and exotic cat.

 4. There Are Four Parent Breeds